eclipse-opensmartclide/smartclide-architectural-pattern/README.md

 ## Supported Patterns

-Lists the names of achitectural patterns that are supported by this API.
+Lists the names of architectural patterns that are supported by this API.

 ### Request